-The entire Principles of Fundraising series of classes are specifically designed for novice to intermediate fund development personnel, executive directors, board members, volunteers, and those considering starting a nonprofit organization.
-Corporate and Foundation Grant Seeking is the third session of a five-part series.
+The entire Principles of Fundraising series of five workshops are specifically designed for novice to intermediate fund development personnel, executive directors, board members, volunteers, and those considering starting a nonprofit organization.
+Grants from Foundations and Corporations is the third session of a five-part series.

-Register for just this workshop or the entire five-part series of the Principles of Fundraising for spring 2020, please leave your name and contact information on the link found on the event webpage.
+If you want to register for just this workshop or the entire five-part series of the Principles of Fundraising for spring 2020, please leave your name and contact information on the link found on the event webpage.